 Rejection can be devastating.
 Rejection doesn’t mean you aren’t good enough, it means the other person failed to notice what you have to offer.
 There are many incredibly successful people around the world who were rejected many times.
 Weaker people often lose hope and give up, it is persistence and resilience that separates success and failure.

 Here, are ten people from various walks of life, who never gave up and remained focused on their goals.

 1) Sir Isaac Newton – He was pulled out from the school by his mother so that he could run his family farm.
 Isaac failed miserably to maintain the farm.
 He went on to become one of the most influential scientists of all time.
 Isaac Newton formulated the Laws of Motion and the theory of Gravity.

 2) Charles Darwin – was considered to be an average student, he even gave up his career in medicine.
-While studying to be a Parson, Charles never gave his studies of Science.
+While studying to be a Parson, Charles never gave up his studies of the Sciences.
 Darwin became a great geologist who contributed to the science of Evolution.

 3) Thomas Edison – He was told by his teachers that “He was too stupid to learn anything.”
 He is now described as America’s greatest inventor.
 Edison developed many devices like the phonograph and the motion picture camera and the quintessential light bulb.